-The sustainability report describes how the IKEA business tackles global challenges such as climate change, unsustainable consumption and inequalities.
+The Sustainability Report FY19 describes how the IKEA business tackles global challenges such as climate change, unsustainable consumption and inequalities.

 Highlights from the financial year 2019 include:

-- Break in the trend – the first year in which the climate footprint has decreased, while maintaining business growth.
-Retail sales grew by 6.5 % compared to FY18 and at the same time the climate footprint of the value chain decreased by 4.3% in absolute terms, down to the FY16 baseline level.
+- FY19 is the first year in which the climate footprint has decreased while maintaining business growth.
+Retail sales grew by 6.5% compared to FY18 and at the same time the climate footprint of the value chain decreased by 4.3% in absolute terms, down to the FY16 baseline level.
 This was driven by a large increase of renewable energy in the production of IKEA products plus significant increases in energy efficiency of the lighting and appliances range.

 - 91% (84% FY18) of the wood used for IKEA products is now from more sustainable sources – defined as FSC® (Forest Stewardship Council®) or recycled wood

 - 80% of the IKEA home furnishing range assessed against the IKEA circular design principles

 - Testing new ways of product ownership and refurbishing in four countries